 Finally, we encourage all families to apply to other nearby BASIS schools to provide a separate path to get into their school of choice.

-Once your child is enrolled at BASIS, they always have the option to transfer.
-Any student who has completed one year at a BASIS school may transfer to any BASIS school in our network at a higher priority than a new student.
-So, even if your child doesn’t attend their ideal school this year, they still have a chance to enter the following year without having to reapply.
+Students who have successfully completed one academic year at a BASIS Charter school shall be eligible for priority transfer to another BASIS school within the same state.
+So, even if your child doesn’t attend their ideal school this year, they still have a chance to enter the following year.

 Act now and find a BASIS school near you.
 Visit our interactive map and find a school in three easy steps!